 An offset printing press would give you the best result, however, you can’t get a run smaller than several hundred copies.
 Out of ten print shops I asked for advice, only five got back to me; four immediately told me it’s not possible.

 I found the solution by chance: Walking back from errands I passed by a small print shop just around the corner from home.
-The two extremely knowledgeable owners got pretty excited about my project and did an amazing job in helping me with it.
+The two extremely knowledgeable owners5 got pretty excited about my project and did an amazing job in helping me with it.

 The data file was almost in a square format.
 To fit it into the desired 3×2 format we cut the Arctic (»I have seen water, it’s water, that’s all.«) and Antarctica.
-This far south the so-called Mercator Projection doesn’t add any valuable information anyway.
+This far south the so-called Mercator Projection6 doesn’t add any valuable information anyway.